seba-1511/randopt/README.md

 ## Visualization

-Once you obtained some results, run

-`roviz.py path/to/experiment/folder`

-to visualize them in your web browser.
+Once you obtained some results, run `roviz.py path/to/experiment/folder` to visualize them in your web browser.

-For more info, refer to the [Visualizing Results]() tutorial.
+For more info on visualization and `roviz.py`, refer to the [Visualizing Results]() tutorial.

 ## Hyper-Parameter Optimization

-To search

-`roviz.py path/to/experiment/folder`
+To generate results and search for good hyper-parameters you can either user `ropt.py` or write your own optimizaiton script using the [Evolutionary](https://github.com/seba-1511/randopt/wiki/evolutionary) and [GridSearch](https://github.com/seba-1511/randopt/wiki/grid_search) classes.

-For more info, refer to the [Visualizing Results]() tutorial.
+For more info on hyper-parameter optimization, refer to the [Optimizing Hyper-params]() tutorial.

-# More Info
+# Documentation

 For more examples, tutorials, and documentation refer to the [wiki](https://github.com/seba-1511/randopt/wiki).

 # Contributing

-How to contribute.
+To contribute to Randopt, it is recommended to follow the [contribution guidelines](CONTRIBUTING.md).

 ### Acknowledgements
 Randopt is maintained by [Séb Arnold](http://seba1511.com), with numerous contributions from the following persons.